KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 -  place hierarchies in different axes,
 -  filter visible members.

-Considering :numref:`featuresoffiltcard`, we can see that a filter card is made up of:
+Considering the next figure, we can see that a filter card is made up of:

 - (a) an icon for opening dimension chooser dialog,
 - (b) a dimension name,